How to Maintain a Website

 Frequently website owners ignore, try to do these updates on their own, or are even unaware of them.
 So the website becomes outdated, meaning it can break down or get hacked!
 To avoid that it is better to use the help of those who provide website maintenance as one of their services.
 You can read more about the importance of website maintenance on a separate page.

 Tips on Website Maintenance:

 1. Website Backup, how often should you do it

 The idea of backup is nothing new since they are basically insurance for the information you need if the original source stops working properly or gets damaged.
 If your website got hacked or crashes, you can always bring it up from a backup.
-Useful advice is to create a backup on third party source, that is not related to your site.
-Frequency of backups is determined by the purpose of your website and how often you add new data to it.
+Useful advice is to create a backup on a third-party source, that is not related to your site.
+The frequency of backups is determined by the purpose of your website and how often you add new data to it.

 2. Website Form Injections, what to beware

 If you have a form on your website where users can type anything they want and submit it, you need to be sure that your website is protected.
 One of the easiest ways hackers can get into your website is through scripts.
 When they are in they can delete or steal information that is of great importance or is not supposed to be in the hands of anyone else.
 The larger your company is the more likely you will be targeted on a daily basis.
 Not too long ago Toyota announced that intruders breached their computer system in the main office and gained data on 3.1 million Toyota and Lexus car owners whose life can be endangered.
 This is happening not only to Toyota but to other large companies as well: eBay, Sony, Yahoo, etc.

 The best solution for you is to be sure that your code is fully formed and has no points to be breached and ask your website development company to procure periodic health checks of the website.